Bret Brothers - Beaujolais-Leyne Bien-Venue in X-tremis 2013

 distinctive aromas, fruitiness

-The terroir of Leynes speaks!
+The terroir of Leynes speaks for itself!

 Serve